Warshi7819/TRS80-M100-Norwegian/README.md

 # The Norwegian TRS80 Model 100
 PICTURE TBD

 As you can see we could buy a real Norwegian versions of the TRS-80 Model 100 back in the day!
 All with the beautiful ÆØÅ characters and also being able to input the date in our native toung as DD/MM/YY.
-The logo **Tele** was the logo of our national phone company at the time which sold these units.
+The logo **Tele** was the logo of our national phone company Televerket at the time.
 Probably the closed we got to a BBC micro here in Norway ;).

 As I was working on and documenting my simple program [M100Link](https://github.com/Warshi7819/M100Link) for transfering files to and from it I also learned that there is still quite the interest for these small machines and also the different nationalized versions.
 In this repository I will therefore try to store what I have learned/documented about my Norwegian: **Tele - Modell 100 - Bærbar Tekstterminal**.
 Which translates to: Tele - Model 100 - Portable Text Terminal.